Eau Claire - From SawMill to Skyline

 The City of Calgary has six official sister city relationships focused on international cooperation, economic development, and cultural exchange.

-Can anyone name our other five sister cities?
+Can anyone name our six sister cities?

 Daejeon, South Korea (since 1996)